 Baywatch movie begins with lifeguard Mitch Buchannon who along with Stephanie and C.J, protects the beach.
-During one of his early morning patrol, Mitch finds a packet of drug near the Huntley Club beach, which is under the ownership of Victoria Leeds.
+During one of his early morning patrol, Mitch finds a packet of the drug near the Huntley Club beach, which is under the ownership of Victoria Leeds.
 During the lifeguard tryouts, Summer Quinn, Ronnie, and Matt Brody are selected for training.
 Matt Brody is a former Olympic medallist with a bad career.
 Mitch tries to investigate the death of a councilman and the passage of drugs into the bay but is fired by the head.
 Convinced of Victoria Leeds heading the drug syndicate from the club, the team infiltrates Leeds’ yacht to get to the bottom of the truth.

 The movie, Baywatch is based upon on the hit television series of the same name.
 Earlier to the movie, the success of the TV show led to three films [Baywatch the Movie: Forbidden Paradise; Baywatch: White Thunder at Glacier Bay; and Baywatch: Hawaiian Wedding] and a spin-off TV series [Baywatch Nights].
 The role of villain was previously written for a man, but the script was later changed upon casting Priyanka Chopra as the antagonist.
 David Hasselhoff and Pamela Anderson, stars of the TV show make appearances in the movie.
 The movie has been extensively shot in Miami, Florida and Savannah, Georgia.

 Baywatch Movie Review